sphinx-contrib/matlabdomain/README.rst

 ``matlab_src_dir``
-   In order for the Sphinx MATLAB domain to auto-document MATLAB source code, set the config value of ``matlab_src_dir`` to an absolute path or a path relative to the ``conf.py`` file.
+   In order for the Sphinx MATLAB domain to auto-document MATLAB source code, set the config value of ``matlab_src_dir`` to an absolute path or a path relative to the source directory.
 Currently only one MATLAB path can be specified, but that folder and all the subfolders in that tree will be searched.